apache/storm/docs/Serialization.md

 ### Java serialization

-If Storm encounters a type for which it doesn't have a serialization registered, it will use Java serialization if possible.
+When `Config.TOPOLOGY_FALL_BACK_ON_JAVA_SERIALIZATION` is set true, if Storm encounters a type for which it doesn't have a serialization registered, it will use Java serialization if possible.
 If the object can't be serialized with Java serialization, then Storm will throw an error.

 Beware that Java serialization is extremely expensive, both in terms of CPU cost as well as the size of the serialized object.
 It is highly recommended that you register custom serializers when you put the topology in production.
 The Java serialization behavior is there so that it's easy to prototype new topologies.

-You can turn off the behavior to fall back on Java serialization by setting the `Config.TOPOLOGY_FALL_BACK_ON_JAVA_SERIALIZATION` config to false.
+You can turn on/off the behavior to fall back on Java serialization by setting the `Config.TOPOLOGY_FALL_BACK_ON_JAVA_SERIALIZATION` config to true/false.
+The default value is false for security reasons.

 ### Component-specific serialization registrations